iotile/poduino/examples/blink-tutorial/README.md

 (ArduinoBridge) quit
 ```

-You can see how `last_event` shows the last value sent by the Arduino via the `bridge.sendEvent()`.
+You can see how `last_event` shows the last value sent by the Arduino Mega via the `bridge.sendEvent()`.

 #### But what's `Input 10` anyway?
-The Sensor Graph
+Introducing SensorGraph

-By default all events received from the Arduino are forwarded on the IOTile Controller for processing in Sensor Graph, but without an appropriate configuration they will just be ignored.
+By default all events received from the Arduino Mega are forwarded to the IOTile Controller for processing via the SensorGraph.
+SensorGraph is a core part of the IOTile architecture [Read more here - coming soon].
+Effectively, it is a graph-based scheduler that allows for easy algorithm development within an optimized environment.
+This is a key component in how IOTile allows one to design custom wireless systems and automatically achieve secure, power-optimized, and latency-optimized configurations.

-In our case, we configured the Arduino to put out an event in stream 10 every time an event occurs (the blink is enabled or disabled) and you want to log that event to flash storage and send it to the cloud automatically with the name output 10.
+In this example, we configured the Arduino Mega to put out an event in stream 10 every time the LED blink occurs.
+This event is logged in flash and will be sent to the cloud automatically with the name output 10.
+This configuration is important or else the stream will be ignored by SensorGraph.

-### 3.2 The Sensor Graph
+### 3.2 The SensorGraph

-First, connect to your pod and navigate to the SensorGraph manager:
+First, connect to your PODuino via Bluetooth and navigate to the SensorGraph manager:

 ```
 (iotile)$ iotile hw --port=bled112 connect <UUID> controller sensor_graph (SensorGraph)
 ```

-Now delete whatever SensorGraph might be there:
+Now clear the SensorGraph currently in place:

 ```
 (SensorGraph) clear